Powercoder64/MM_AIAI/Audio_Model/README.md

 # Audio Labeling Script

-This script processes Excel-format transcript data (e.g., classroom audio transcripts) and generates labeled samples based on a specified field (e.g., `Feedback2`).
+This script processes transcript data (e.g., classroom audio transcripts) and generates labeled samples based on a specified field (e.g., `Feedback2`).
 The output can be used for training audio classification or sequence models.
 ---

 ## Environment Setup